rydmike/flex_color_scheme/README.md

 rather than on a phone.
 The app certainly works well on a phone sized canvas too, it is using a **very** responsive design.
-It is just difficult to get a good overview of all the settings possibilities and their impact on different, widgets, while changing the settings on the phone UI, since you cannot see everything at the same time as you change property values.
+It is just difficult to get a good overview of all the settings possibilities and their impact on different, widgets, while changing the settings on the small phone UI, since you cannot see everything at the same time as you change property values.

 [<img src="https://rydmike.com/assets_fcsv4/25-example-5-a-small.jpg?raw=true" alt="ColorScheme example 5" />](https://rydmike.com/assets_fcsv4/25-example-5-a.png?raw=true)